-Maybe you missed my last post, but I am taking a (probably) permanent break from writing here on this blog to expressing myself on other platforms.
+I am taking a (probably) permanent break from writing here on this blog to expressing myself on other platforms.
 I have been really busy at it and I don’t want you to miss any of my new ideas and writings if you are still interested.

 - Podcast: I’ve relaunched the podcast art or all and am putting up (or ‘dropping’ in the new vernacular) a new episode every Monday.
 I am keeping them short and pithy.
 Subscribe on your favorite podcast app or listen here on its website

 - Small bites: I have kind of given up on big social media platforms like Facebook and Instagram.
 Instead I am communicating with interested people via text.
 If you’d like me to send you my latest drawings, inspiring thoughts, and my recommendations of things to read, see and do, send me a text at 919-298-8117 (US & Canada only).
 I’ll read every text you send me and reply when I can.

 - Video essays: I am making a few short video essays that you might enjoy and you can find them here on YouTube.

 - Draw With Me: I continue to do my weekly live show on YouTube, Thursdays at noon ET.
 If you can’t make it, recordings are always available.
 You’ll find them here.